White House says played no role in AT&T decision

-WASHINGTON The White House had no role in the U.S. Justice Department's decision to sue to block AT&T Inc's $39 billion purchase of T-Mobile USA, a spokesman said on Thursday.
+WASHINGTON, Sept 1 The White House had no role in the U.S. Justice Department's decision to sue to block AT&T Inc's (T.N) $39 billion purchase of T-Mobile USA, a spokesman said on Thursday.

 "The decision was made by the Justice Department.
 It's a law enforcement action," said White House spokesman Jay Carney.
 "The White House did not have a role in making the decision."